ImageMagick/MagickCache/README.md

 `The MagickCache is a work in progress.
 Do not use the cache in production services until the version is at least 1.0.0.
 It is currently 0.9.2.
 The MagickCache requires ImageMagick version 7.1.0-0 or above.`

-The MagickCache provides methods and tools to cache images, image sequences, video, audio or metadata in a local folder.
+The MagickCache provides secure methods and tools to cache images, image sequences, video, audio or metadata in a local folder.
 Any content is memory-mapped for efficient retrieval.
 Additional efficiencies are possible by retrieving a portion of an image.
 Content can persist or you can assign a time-to-live (TTL) to automatically expire content when the TTL is exceeded.
 MagickCache supports virtually unlimited content upwards of billions of images making it suitable as a web image service.

 The MagickCache works in concert with [ImageMagick](https://imagemagick.org).
 Download the [MagickCache](https://github.com/ImageMagick/MagickCache) and install.
 You will now want to create the cache and populate it with images, video, and associated metadata.